percona/everest-doc/docs/release-notes/Percona Everest 0.4.0 (2023-10-30).md

 ![!image](../images/schedule_backups.png)

 ### Option to provide anonymous usage statistics enabled

 In creating Percona Everest, we've leveraged our years of experience in open-source database development, and collaborated closely with the Percona community through interviews to ensure our new product will meet user needs.

-With our latest release, we're adding in product telemetry to fill-in the gaps in our understanding of how users are actually using Everest, and ultimately ensure that we're building the best-in-class DBaaS software for the open-source community.
+With our latest release, we're adding in product telemetry to fill-in the gaps in our understanding of how users are actually using Everest, and ultimately ensure that we're building the best-in-class cloud-native database platform for the open-source community.

 Participation in this anonymous program is optional, and you can opt-out if prefer not to share any information.

 Read our [privacy statement](https://www.percona.com/privacy-policy#h.e34c40q8sb1a) and [telemetry documentation](../reference/telemetry.md) to learn more.